Frequently Asked Questions

 How long does it take to prepare a heritage statement?

 Typically, a heritage statement can take between 1–4 weeks, depending on the project scope and complexity, the extent of surveys and research required, and the availability of information.
+We always strive to align with your project timescales wherever possible.

 What areas do you cover?